DataDog/hiring-engineers/answers.md

 In my own words the Datadog agent is a "secret agent" out in the field collecting information Datadog "HQ" can keep tabs on difference hosts "targets".
 So if the target goes rogue (triggers a threshold) the agent will alert HQ so that it can alert the special forces to secure the target.

 > Bonus question #2: What is the difference between a timeboard and a screenboard?

+TimeBoard metrics and event graphs are always kept in sync by time.
+These types of graphs are great for being able to look back at what time an event or alert occurred to aid in troubleshooting.
+They are also form fitted to a layout.
+Sharing these graphs can be done by editing them and getting an iFrame of just the graph to be shared.

+ScreenBoards display various types of data such as host up time or storage thresholds.
+Anytime you see live displays of graphs and metrics in an IT office you can thank ScreenBoards.
+ScreenBoards allow for a mixture of widgets and timeframes that are drag & drop to make it easy and customizable.
+Sharing a ScreenBoard can be done much more publicly generating a public URL.
+This will generate a URL which gives live and read-only access to just the contents of that ScreenBoard.

 > Bonus question #3: Make it a multi-alert by host so that you won't have to recreate it if your infrastructure scales up.